trec-health-misinfo/trec-health-misinfo.github.io/index.md

 #### Topics

 Topics will be authored by the track organizers.
-The NIST assessors will be provided the topic's query, description, and narrative and be asked to make judgments as per the assessing guidelines.
+The NIST assessors will be provided the topic's `question` and `background`, be asked to make judgments as per the assessing guidelines.
 The 2022 guidelines are to be written, but they will be similar to the [2021 assessing guidelines](docs/TREC-2021-Health-Misinformation-Track-Assessing-Guidelines_Version-2.pdf).

 The topics will be provided as XML files using the following format: